preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 Settings of image banks are made for each Business Profile.
 For more information see: :doc:`Central Image Location </admin-settings/business-group-settings/settings/central-image-location/index>`

-In Omnia 6.12 and later, videos can be handled in Sharepoint media libraries and some video editing options, similar to those in Stream, has been added by Microsoft.
-In Omnia 6.12, this option has therefore been renamed **Central Media Bank**.
+Videos can now be handled in Sharepoint media libraries and some video editing options, similar to those in Stream, has been added by Microsoft.
+For thatn reason, this option has been renamed **Central Media Bank**.
 Video editing has to be made in the Sharepoint library, not in the Media Picker.

 Bing Search
 ***************